expertanalytics/cvcreator/README.rst

 This will mount the current working directory into the container at /data, and run the cvcreator command to create a CV from example.toml to my_cv.pdf.

-if you want it even simpler (and always have to stand in the directory where your files are located), you can create an alias in your shell configuration file like this:
+If you want it even simpler (and always have to stand in the directory where your files are located), you can create an alias in your shell configuration file like this:

 .. code:: bash